masterminds-kenya/social_network/checklist.md

 - [ ] Form Validate: Add method to validate form.
 Ensure other values cannot be injected.
 - [ ] Error handling on adding user with duplicate email address.
 - [ ] Error handling on adding user with duplicate name.
-- [ ] ?Refactor routes to their own file?
+- [ ] Refactor routes to their own file
 - [ ] Add Google Drive API to GCloud app.
 - [ ] Add functionality to export Marketing data to a Google worksheet.
   - [ ] create a view for the desired data